TripsJ/Exercice-Cadavre-Exquis-Jerome/README.md

-so, i learn a tech talk.
+so, i learned about tech talks.
-I promme in javascript because i prefer front end.
+I prefere javascript because i prefere front end.
-I work my life!
+I work my all life!

 When I open a web page, I see the code behind it.

 I find it magical.

 I love magic.